 Contribution model

-A portion of protocol-generated revenue will be routed into the eeteel revenue pool.
+A portion of protocol-generated assets can be routed into the eeteel distribution pool.

 Contribution type